5 Tips on How to make it in New York City. Even with a $25k salary?

 The Reality of a Roaring City: How to Make it in New York City

-New York comprises of 5 boroughs connected by the Hudson River into the Atlantic Ocean.
+New York comprises 5 boroughs connected by the Hudson River into the Atlantic Ocean.
 Not to mention, the city boasts a high level of density with over 8 million in population.
 We also house some of the most iconic structures in the world such as The Statue of Liberty, Wall Street, Central Park, The Empire State Building, and Times Square.
 As a result, the city of New York also incurs a high level of taxes required to upkeep this beautiful city and the metro system.

 Real Estate Prices

 New York builds up.
-We have no more space to expand (if we are talking Manhattan only) with a huge potential in Long Island City.
+We have no more space to expand (if we are talking Manhattan only) with huge potential in Long Island City.
 Also, Real Estate companies here in Manhattan live in a very volatile environment with an aggressive market.
 For this reason, studies made comparisons of New York with Boston, San Francisco, Chicago, Los Angeles, and Miami.

 #1 Tip on How to Make it in New York City